Journalism & Creative Media Courses

 News Media Internship

-JCM 382 offers students the opportunity to apply in a professional work environment the skills and principles they have learned in the classroom setting.
-The internship is a part-time or full-time job experience for qualified undergraduates conducted under the joint supervision of the Journalism and Creative Media Department and a profession media organization.
+This course offers students the opportunity to apply in a professional work environment the skills and principles they have learned in the classroom setting.
+The internship is a part-time or full-time job experience for qualified undergraduates conducted under the joint supervision of the Journalism & Creative Media Department and a profession media organization.

 Prerequisite(s): JCM 303 with a minimum grade of C-, minimum of 45 overall earned hours